everything she knows

 Try a package without committing to it:

-$ nina install bat --try
+$ nina try bat

-→ bat is available in this shell only
+→ bat is available in this shell only, gone when you exit

 fleet rollout